A Licensing Metaphor

 The KCS Contributor competencies are incremental to those of KCS Candidate and involve a detailed understanding of the importance of the context of the audience, the content standard, the KCS Article Quality Index, and the KCS processes.
 They should be able to work independently by creating well-structured KCS articles and be adept at enhancing others' articles to make them visible to a wider audience.
 The KCS Contributor should also be able to demonstrate understanding by passing an exam.

-The KCS Publisher is authorized to set the article visibility to External or publish content to an external audience, typically on the web, as well as to modify externally-facing content.
+The KCS Publisher is authorized to set the article audience to External or publish content to an external audience, typically on the web, as well as to modify externally-facing content.
 In KCS environments, "publish" means making the KCS article visible to partners or customers.
 Compared to a KCS Contributor, the KCS Publisher takes a more global, outward view of the audience and the content.
 The KCS Publisher knows the technical implications of the knowledge being published, has an understanding of what material is priority information, and has an understanding of copyright and trademark policies enforced by his organization.
 The KCS Publisher is also responsible for understanding the external audience and publishing requirements outlined in the content standard.
 Because External KCS articles may be linked from other websites and may be visible to a large audience, the KCS Publisher must exercise good judgment about modifying External articles.

 In determining readiness to move to the KCS Publisher level, consider that the KCS Publisher should receive consistently high scores on the KCS Article Quality Index and follow the KCS workflow (measured by the Process Integration Index), and have consistently positive feedback on and high reuse of article content.
 They should reliably focus on the success of the team and the customer over individual success.